Chau Chak Wing: FBI investigation of bribery and resulting litigation

-Allegations of soft power over Australian politics
+Allegations of soft power over Australian politics and resulting litigation

 A joint Four Corners and Fairfax Media investigation claimed that Chau, among others, was the subject of a briefing by ASIO warning of Chinese government influence over the Australian political system.
 In a follow-up article in The Australian, Chau said that claims he was an agent of Chinese soft power were "irrational".
 He said successive governments since the Howard era had sought his help in promoting Australian interests in China, including being asked to lobby for Australia to win a A$150 billion LNG deal with China in 2001.
 Chau sued for defamation over the news story.
 In February 2021 the Federal Court found in favour of Chau, and awarded him $590,000 in damages.
 The ABC was also prohibited from republishing some sections of the Four Corners episode.

-Foreign election interference
+Foreign election interference claims

-In February 2022, Australian senator Kimberley Kitching used parliamentary privilege to suggest to Mike Burgess, the head of the Australian Security Intelligence Organisation, that Chau Chak Wing was the wealthy businessman behind an alleged Chinese plot to interfere in Australian elections to install politicians sympathetic to the Chinese Communist Party dictatorship.
-Chau issued a written statement saying he was “shocked and disappointed” by the “baseless and reckless” claim.
+In February 2022, Australian senator Kimberley Kitching used parliamentary privilege to suggest to Mike Burgess, the head of the Australian Security Intelligence Organisation, that Chau Chak Wing was the wealthy businessman behind an alleged Chinese plot to interfere in Australian elections to install politicians sympathetic to the interests of Chinese Communist Party.
+Chau issued a written statement denying the claim.